LINOSNCHENA/Angular-Material-applications/readMe.md

 The full developmental stack of the application consist of the following;

 1. FrontEnd (Angular+9)
-2. Server(ExpresJS, nodejs)
+2. Server(Expresjs, Nodejs)
 3. Database(MySQL)
 4. Compatiability of Java vs NodeJS

 ## Execution commands

-This is a restfull Backend application only.
-To use this application, move into the root folder where there is the server.js file.
-Enter the following commands.
-Execution of this application use the following command
+To use this application, move into the root folder where there is the execution files.
+In Execution of this application use the following command

 ```
 FrontEnd